beanmoss/Front-End-Web-Development-Quick-Start-With-HTML5-CSS-and-JavaScript/README.md

  1. Fork this [repo](https://github.com/github-open-academy/fork-me).
  2. Edit the repository name.
 Repo name will serve as the title of the curated content.
  3. Edit README.md.
 This file serves as content introduction.
+You can use online markdown editor like [stackedit.io](https://stackedit.io).
  4. Edit playlist.json according to your course's playlist.
 For now, only Youtube videos are supported so please use video id as ytId.

 ## Help us improve the page